openlocal/material-tokens/README.md

 ![alt_text](/assets/image5.png)

 ## Exploring the DSP

 With the DSP opened in the plugin you should see the following screenshot.

 ![alt_text](/assets/image10.png)

-The Material Tokens (DSP) is made up of a few sections (Light, Dark, Default, Palette, Typography).
+The CBAR Design Tokens (DSP) is made up of a few sections (Light, Dark, Default, Palette, Typography).

 ## Generating Code